The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Introduction

 The idea of exploring an energy landscape is not itself new.
 In fact the building blocks of our automated ``Hydra'' method are the string method \cite{E_2002} and its climbing variant \cite{Ren_2013} (two of many such methods~\cite{Henkelman_2000,Henkelman_1999,Olsen_2004}) developed for use in computational chemistry to probe the evolution of a single reactant to a product state with, possibly many, intermediate transition states.
 These transitions are often diagrammatically sketched as a graph of energy vs. reaction coordinate and called reaction coordinate diagrams~\cite{M_ller_1980}.
 Intermediate transition states along this path appear as maximums in energy, but correspond to saddle points in the full high-dimensional phase space of the system.
 Such a saddle point sits on top of the local lowest energy barrier separating two states and therefore chemical reactions are most likely to proceed over this barrier near a MEP (c.f.~\cite{Vanden_Eijnden}).
-Although granular systems are not perturbed by thermal noise, one might expect a slowly-sheered granular system to follow pathways near these low energy saddle points, possibly following an MEP like the one shown in Figure \ref{fig:TransCoord} for the soft sphere model discussed in more detail in Sec.~\ref{Test System}.
+Although granular systems are not perturbed by thermal noise, one might expect a slowly-sheared granular system to follow pathways near these low energy saddle points, possibly following an MEP like the one shown in Figure \ref{fig:TransCoord} for a simple 2D potential (a and b) and for a more complicated soft-sphere model (c) discussed in more detail in Sec.~\ref{Test System}.

 Our automated method reduces the energy landscape to a network representation of transition pathways between neighboring states, through saddle points, like those presented for smaller systems such as six colloidal particles with depletion attraction \cite{Perry_2015}, nematic liquid crystals on 2-D hexagons \cite{Han_2020}, small atomic clusters interacting with Lennard-Jones potential \cite{Doye_2005,Doye_2002} and 2D lattice polymers \cite{Sch_n_2002}.
-Additionally, we are finding the full transition path, not just the transition state.
+Unlike previous approaches, we find not just the transition state but the full transition path.
 The method sends out multiple climbing strings to find saddle points that are ensured to be on the edge of the basin of attraction around a minimum by the monotonicity of the energy along the string.
 From the unique saddle points found, strings are descended to find neighboring minima.
 This process is repeated and, like a Hydra, this ``string'' will grow new exploring heads to continue the energy landscape mapping.